Romanian Red Cross: Establishment and early history

-Among the signatories of the founding document of the Romanian Red Cross, there were important personalities of the time, such as: Nicolae Cretzulescu, George Gr.
+Some of the people who signed the founding document of the Romanian Red Cross include Nicolae Cretzulescu, George Gr.
 Cantacuzino, C.A.
 Rosetti, Ion Ghica, Dimitrie Sturza, Gr.
 G. Cantacuzino and Dr. Carol Davila.

-The first president of the Romanian Red Cross was Prince Dimitrie Ghica, between 1876 and 1897.
+The first president of the Romanian Red Cross was Prince Dimitrie Ghica, who served between 1876 and 1897.

-In less than three weeks after the establishment, on July 20, 1876, the first Romanian Red Cross ambulance went on a humanitarian mission on the Serbian-Turkish front, south of the Danube.
-On the basis of solidarity that unites National Societies, the first mission of the Romanian Red Cross was meant to provide medical help to wounded soldiers, regardless of belligerent state tp which they belonged.
+On July 20, 1876, less than three weeks after it was established, the first Romanian Red Cross ambulance went on a humanitarian mission on the Serbian-Turkish front, south of the Danube.
+This mission provided medical help to wounded soldiers on both sides of the conflict, regardless of nationality.

 Romanian War of Independence and First Balkan War

-During the War of Independence of 1877–1878, the Romanian Red Cross has stepped in with medical personnel, ambulances and sanitary trains in supporting the campaign.
-A hospital was founded in Bucharest and medical settlements in different cities all over the country.
+During the War of Independence of 1877–1878, the Romanian Red Cross provided medical personnel, ambulances, and sanitary trains in supporting the campaign.
+In addition to the hospital founded in Bucharest, medical settlements were founded in different cities across the country.
 Red Cross Societies from Germany, Italy, Belgium, Sweden and France sent material aid and medical personnel.
-On the front near Rahova, the Red Cross volunteers fought to limit the ravages of typhoid fever.
+On the front near Rahova, the Red Cross volunteers worked to prevent the spread of typhoid fever.

-In 1885, the first Balkan war broke out, and the Romanian Red Cross proposed to the governments of two countries – Bulgaria and Serbia – to accept an ambulance to carry the wounded.
-Immediately after receiving the agreement, two Romanian Red Cross ambulances had left the country, providing medical assistance to a total of 625 wounded and sick.
-Romanian sanitary formations deployed in Serbia and took care of three hospitals with a total of 110 beds.
+During the First Balkan War, the Romanian Red Cross proposed to the governments of two countries –Bulgaria and Serbia – to accept an ambulance to carry the wounded.
+After receiving the agreement, two Romanian Red Cross ambulances left the country and provided medical assistance to a total of 625 wounded and sick.
+Romanian sanitary formations deployed in Serbia consisted of three hospitals with a total of 110 beds.
 Material effort of the Romanian Red Cross amounted to 40,000 lei at the time.

-The proven skill and care of the Romanian doctors have been particularly appreciated by the governments of both belligerent countries.

-Between 1888 and 1892, the Romanian Red Cross has expanded its activities by organizing special courses to prepare nurses.
-In 1891, a permanent school for nurses was established, and a year later a teaching hospital with 10 beds was founded.
-Taking advantage of a brief period of peace, the Romanian Red Cross has continued to organize and prepare, both in material terms, but also in terms of staff, to be able to act more effectively in case of necessity.
+Between 1888 and 1892, the Romanian Red Cross expanded its activities by organizing special courses to prepare nurses.
+In 1891, a permanent school for nurses was established, with a teaching hospital founded a year later.
+During this brief period of peace, the Romanian Red Cross prepared both supplies and personnel to be able to act effectively in case of necessity.